0liveiraVictor/postgres-dbms-in-docker-container/README.md

 ### Adding the Docker Network to the Containers' Network Configuration

-After creating the Docker network, assign the PostgreSQL and pgAdmin instance containers to this network:
+After creating the Docker network, assign the Postgres and pgAdmin instance containers to this network:

 ```
 docker network connect [network_name] [pg_ctn_name]